Sign up to receive farm fresh recipes, influence new products, and get discounts delivered straight to your inbox.

 - How do you read the Best Before date on your rice?

-Our Best Before date is printed on the front of the package in the clear window.
+Our Best Before Date is printed on the back, bottom section of our our packages.
 It is printed in year-month-day format.

 Ex- 18Jan01, 01/01/18

 - What allergens are in your facilities?